 Watering consistently and thoroughly is essential for a healthy harvest.
 The plant needs to get an inch of water per week (total of rain plus watering).
 For deep root development, twice- or three-times-a-week deep soak is better than daily, superficial watering.

 Kale does pretty well on its own, especially if you are top dressing your soil with compost every six to eight weeks.
 You can, however, lightly fertilize kale with a natural fertilizer to help boost growth throughout the growing season.

 Also on Z Living: Recipe: Kale Salad With Maple-Mustard Dressing

 You can harvest kale as baby greens as soon as they are a couple of inches high.
 It’s better to wait until they are about five to six inches (or the size of your hand) and harvest from the outer leaves, leaving the center intact.
 You can harvest from the same plant again in another week or so.

 Once the warm weather hits, kale will “bolt”.
 This means it will go to flower and set seeds.
 At this point it’s time to pull it out and replace with warm weather vegetables.
 No worries, it’s only a few months before you’ll be able to start kale again.

 Inspired to garden?
 Here are more pro tips you won't want to miss:

-WATCH on Z Living: Kim's Rude Awakenings, where Britain’s biggest housekeeping celebrity, Kim Woodburn, attempts to overhaul the rudest, laziest, and messiest families in the UK.
+WATCH on Z Living: Kim's Rude Awakenings, where Britain’s biggest housekeeping celebrity, Kim Woodburn, attempts to overhaul rude, lazy, and messy families.
 See a sneak preview here.